istio-ecosystem/wharf-multicluster-sync/scripts/samples/bookinfo/README.md

 1. Basic Bookinfo with details and productpage on cluster_a and reviews version v1 on cluster_b.

 ```
- ./create_demo_1.sh
+ ./setup_demo_1.sh
 ```

+2. Determine the IP address and Port.
+Use `kubectl --context $CLUSTER1 get services -n istio-system`.
+The IP address is the public address of istio-ingressgateway.
+If it does not have an address use `bx cs workers $CLUSTER1` and use the public address there.
+The port is the port from istio-ingressgateway, typically 31380.

+Use the browser to go to IP:31380/productpage.
+Show that Productpage does not have access to reviews.

+Do `kubectl --context ${CLUSTER2_NAME} create  -f ./reviews-exposure.yaml`

-2. Adding reviews v2 and v3 to cluster_b and ratings to cluster_c.
+3. Adding reviews v2 and v3 to cluster_b and ratings to cluster_c.

 ```
- ./create_demo_2.sh
+ ./setup_demo_2.sh
+ kubectl --context ${CLUSTER3_NAME} apply -f ratings-exposure.yaml
 ```

-3. Selecting a subset of reviews to be used.
+4. Selecting a subset of reviews to be used.

 ```
  ./ceate_demo_3.sh